jessie14/professionalportfolio/content/project/Capstone/index.md

 ---
 Millions of people in BC live with a chronic disease, so it's important to understand and interpret the distribution of disease prevalence throughout the province for a variety of reasons.
 We may want to know how to best allocate healthcare resources, or to identify if a specific region is experiencing rapid growth of a disease.

-To visualize the spatial and temporal trends of disease prevalence in the province, we will build an interactive dashboard that will allow users to compare the incidence rates of various diseases in one specific health region over time, as well as to compare how the incidence and prevalence rates of one disease has varied across several health regions over time.
+To visualize the spatial and temporal trends of disease prevalence in the province, we will build an interactive dashboard using R Shiny that will allow users to compare the incidence rates of various diseases in one specific health region over time, as well as to compare how the incidence and prevalence rates of one disease has varied across several health regions over time.
 We also plan to create an information page in the dashboard containing descriptions of variables and diseases to increase understability for non-technical users.

+This project is currently in progress and details will be updated as the project develops.